Key Program Components

 Multigenerational Volunteer Groups

-Gather twice per month with a small group of students and residents at a nearby senior living or residential care community.
+Gather twice per month with a small group of students and older adults at a nearby senior center or senior living community.
 As part of a consistent volunteer team led by trained UVM students, we'll build community through shared activities such as collaborative art, music, games, and storytelling, shaped by your interests and strengths.

 Peer Reflection and Career Exploration